Can Cannabis Help Ulcerative colitis?

 - In 2017, the Inflammatory Bowel Disease Journal published a review of the CB1 and CB2, endocannabinoids, and murine colitis.
 It found the manipulation of the ECS had the potential to reduce inflammation in the colon and rectum.
-This study looked at the method of delivery, too—rectal administration (suppositories) showed the most significant results, and oral methods did not reduce inflammation.
+This study looked at the method of delivery, too—rectal administration of CBD (suppositories) showed the most significant results, and oral methods did not reduce inflammation.
 This anatomically correlates with disease activity of UC, where inflammation is most often found in the rectum.

 - A 2018 report in the Inflammatory Bowel Disease Journal published the results of a randomized, double-blind, placebo-controlled, parallel-group, pilot study of cannabidiol-rich treatment of patients over 18 with left-sided or extensive ulcerative colitis.
 The CBD-rich extract, GWP42003, contained 4% THC.
 Patients in the study receiving the CBD achieved positive results by the end of the 10 weeks.
 The results found that 59% of the participants had remission rates of 28%.